 Generally, interest rate fluctuations and changes in credit spreads on floating rate loans may have a negative impact on our investments and investment opportunities and, accordingly, may have a material adverse effect on our rate of return on invested capital, our net investment income, our NAV and the market price of our securities.
 As interest rates increase, generally, the cost of borrowing under our Credit Facility increases, which may affect our ability to make new investments on favorable terms or at all.
 A substantial portion of our debt investments have variable interest rates that reset periodically and are generally based on SOFR.
 As interest rates have increased, the operating performance of certain of our portfolio companies has been affected by increasing debt service obligations and, therefore, may affect our results of operations.
-In addition, to the extent that further increases in interest rates make it difficult or impossible to make payments on outstanding indebtedness to us or other financial sponsors or refinance debt that is maturing in the near term, some of our portfolio companies may be unable to repay such debt at maturity and may be forced to sell assets, undergo a recapitalization or seek bankruptcy protection.
-Elevated interest rates could also cause borrowers to shift cash from other productive uses to the payment of interest, which may have a material adverse effect on their business and operations and could, over time, lead to increased defaults.
+In addition, to the extent that further increases in interest rates could also cause borrowers to shift cash from other productive uses to the payment of interest, which may have a material adverse effect on their business and operations and could, over time, lead to increased defaults.
 Additionally, as interest rates increase and the corresponding risk of a default by borrowers increases, the liquidity of higher interest rate loans may decrease as fewer investors may be willing to purchase such loans in the secondary market in light of the increased risk of a default by the borrower and the heightened risk of a loss of an investment in such loans.
-Decreases in credit spreads on debt that pays a floating rate of return would have an impact on the income generation of our floating rate assets.
-Trading prices for debt th
+Decreases in credit spreads on debt that pays a floating rate of return would have an impact on the income generation of our floating rate case to rate increases.
+Trading prices for debt that pays a fixed rate of return the to fall as interest rates will not adversely react to rate increases.
+Recent and future increases in interest rates at a gradual pace, or at all, nor can there be any assurance that markets will not adversely react to rate increases.
+Recent and future increases in interest rates or a floating rate assets,